Cheltenham railway station, Melbourne

-Cheltenham railway station is located on the Frankston line in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Cheltenham, and it opened on 19 December 1881.
+Cheltenham railway station is a commuter railway station on the Frankston line, which is part of the Melbourne railway network.
+It serves the south-eastern suburb of Cheltenham, in Melbourne, Victoria, Australia.
+Cheltenham station is a below ground premium station, featuring three platforms, an island platform with two faces and one side platform.
+It opened on 19 December 1881, with the current station provided in August 2020.

 History

 Cheltenham station opened on 19 December 1881, and was one of the earliest stations on the Frankston line.
 Like the suburb itself, the station was named after the Cheltenham Inn, which was opened by Charles Whorral in 1853.
 Whorral named the inn after his home town in Cheltenham, Gloucestershire, England.

 In 1956, the former dock platform (Platform 1) was provided.
 A siding originally existed at this dock platform.

-In 1966, boom barriers were provided at the former Park Road level crossing, which was located at the Up (Melbourne) end of the station.
+In 1966, boom barriers were provided at the former Park Road level crossing, which was located at the up (Melbourne) end of the station.
 In 1972, a signal panel was installed in the station building to control trains terminating at Platform 1.
 It coincided with the introduction of automatic signalling between Highett and Cheltenham.
-Also in that year, boom barriers were provided at the former Charman Road level crossing, which was located at the Down (Frankston) end of the station.
+Also in that year, boom barriers were provided at the former Charman Road level crossing, which was located at the down (Frankston) end of the station.

-In the early 1980s, a fourth track was laid into the bitumen of the former Park Street level crossing in preparation for triplication, but it was never connected.
+In the early 1980s, a fourth track was laid into the bitumen of the former Park Street level crossing in preparation for triplication.
+However, triplication was only extended to Moorabbin in 1987.

-There was previously a siding on the eastern side of the station, at the Up end.
+There was previously a siding on the eastern side of the station, at the up end.
 By 1980, the wiring for the siding was deactivated, when most of the siding was replaced with car parking, and was removed altogether by 1985.

-On 8 March 1996, Cheltenham was upgraded to a Premium Station.
+On 8 March 1996, Cheltenham was upgraded to a premium station.